 Over the past few decades Vietnam has been a rapidly developing and is still pushing forward at an incredible pace.
-I’m all for progress, especially in regards to infrastructure and sustainable development but a downside to this progress is that you always have to sacrifice something you love.
+Progress, especially in regards to infrastructure opens up corridors for business, economic growth and better livelihoods for those who have been out of reach to the global markets for along time.
+Often though, as many of my local friends are beginning to realise that sometime you have to sacrifice something you love to gain something else.
 You might loose a part of who you are, maybe some memories, traditions or others comforts could get pushed aside for the more convenient, more profitable and faster pace of life.

-For me, with the disappearance of the ferry: there goes that 15 minute window of time to slow down, look about, relax and not rush to my next destination.
-I truly appreciate it… so maybe have to invent another distraction – luckily it’s very easy to get distracted in Vietnam.
+With the disappearance of the ferry, from the perspective of an occasional user and traveller is the loss of a 15 minute window of time to slow down, look about, relax and not rush to my next destination.

 The numerous ferry crossings still seen on the banks of The Delta remain the efficient fleets of boats busily criss-crossing back and forth like clockwork.
-There maintenance schedule and training must be great because I’ve never seen a failure of any kind in their system.
-Living here, I rarely but I always get shocked when I discover an efficient system in Vietnam so I usually feel a little less uncomfortable when I travel on these boats.
+There maintenance schedule and training must be great because I’ve never seen a failure of any kind – although driver error saw a Vinh Long ferry I was on almost collide with a barge mid-river.

 One thing I’ll miss when all the ferries are gone is that feeling you get that you’re all travelling together.
-Hoping off your motorbike for that short journey across the river gives you a chance to buy something from the “Stowaway Sellers”.
-You’ll always find a small gaggle of ladies weaving between the compression of cars, truck, buses and bikes offering you anything from fried bananas to cigarettes.
-That little break in your trip, allows you to turn to the family next to you and simply say ‘Hello!’ to make them all giggle.
-Not far from you right elbow there’s sometimes a baby, so you can blow raspberries and tickle their feet.
-You’ve just gotta walk over and say ‘hi’ as you shake the hands of the three boys sitting four over.
-Me?
-I like to just pull a funny face at the girl who front who can’t stop staring at me like I’m a monster.
+Hoping off your motorbike for that short journey across the river gives you a chance to buy something from the ‘stowaway’ sellers that weave between the compression of cars and bikes offering you anything from fried bananas to cigarettes.
+That little break in your trip allows you to rest in the shade while you turn to chat with some students, pull a funny face at a kid or just gaze downstream.

-If I had a Vietnamese Dong… actually make it 1000 Vietnamese Dong for every time I had a brief and enjoyable time with a friendly local I’d have… probably only about US$5… but people always seem surprised to see a foreigner on the ferry and often they are keen to practice their English – I’ve been offered anything from jobs to snake wine.
-Even though many passengers on the boats don’t talk to others or interact like I usually do, they silently keep each other company as they share a common goal with each other for the next 10mins.
-The goal that is to get to the other river bank whilst remaining dry.
+If I had a Vietnamese Dong… actually make it 1000 Vietnamese Dong for every time I had an enjoyable time with a friendly local, I’d probably only have about, well, US$5.
+But people always seem surprised to see a foreigner on the ferry and often they are keen to practice their English.
+On separate trips I have been offered a job, snake wine and invited to a wedding.
+Even though many passengers on the boats don’t talk to others or interact much they silently keep each other company as they share the same goal for the next 10 minutes – reaching the other bank of the river whilst remaining cool yet dry.